dauss75/UIC_DR_LCL_GEx/Methods/README.md

    2. with replicates
-      - build a design matrix using the [model.matrix](https://www.rdocumentation.org/packages/stats/versions/3.4.3/topics/model.matrix) function with both replicates (purple box) and treatment (red box)
+      - build a design matrix using the [model.matrix](https://www.rdocumentation.org/packages/stats/versions/3.4.3/topics/model.matrix) function with both replicates (purple box) and treatment (red box).
+The "C" and "T" in treatment stands for high glucose and standard glucose, respectively.

          ```
          subject="PDR_replicate”
          PDR<-input_data[,grep("PDR",colnames(input_data))]